MTV Spring Break: Notable performances and locations

 In 1993, Joey Lawrence was invited to perform "Nothin' My Love Can't Fix" on MTV Spring Break.
 Also in 1993, DJ Rectangle won the US DMC Championship and the International DJ Search, sponsored by The Box Television, to become the official DJ for Def Jam recording artist Warren G. He then toured with Warren G on his Regulate tour, and continued to appear on various television shows including MTV Spring Break.
 Meanwhile, DJ Head's television appearances include MTV Spring Break with Eminem, Xzibit, and Dr. Dre.
 Another DJ for MTV Spring Break was Dave Mays.

 Because of its popularity during spring break, Club La Vela in Panama City Beach, Florida has been the focus of numerous media reports and events.
 MTV has made the club its home during numerous spring breaks over the past decade.
 The club is known for its bikini and wet T-shirt contests for women and "hard body" contests for men.

 In March 1997, Aaliyah made an appearance at MTV's annual spring break celebration in Panama City and during MTV Spring Break, Aaliyah performed "One in a Million".

 Kid Rock's breakthrough hit single "Bawitdaba" was named by BuzzFeed as one of the top 50 most iconic MTV Spring Break performances.

+Blink-182 played MTV Spring Break in Daytona Beach, Florida in 2000, a performance that still continues garner views on YouTube.
+The music video for their 2023 single "One More Time" features the band playing on stages and sets emulating a number of different settings from their past, including the stage from Spring Break 2000.

 Comedian Jim Norton lost his place on the second season of Last Comic Standing in 2004 because of a contractual obligation to film pilot episodes for MTV which he had secured following the success of his One Night Stand special.
 The two pilots were Camp Cool, filed in Cancun for MTV Spring Break, also starring Al Shearer about helping men meet women, and Stupid Bets.